kyudongkim/genesis-doc/source/user_guide/getting_started/locomotion.md

-# 🦿 Training Locomotion Policies with RL
+# 🦿 Training A Locomotion Policy Under 26 Seconds

 Genesis supports parallel simulation, making it ideal for training reinforcement learning (RL) locomotion policies efficiently.
 In this tutorial, we will walk you through a complete training example for obtaining a basic locomotion policy that enables a Unitree Go2 Robot to walk.
 With Genesis, you will be able to train a locomotion policy that's **deployable in real-world in less than 26 seconds** (benchmarked on a RTX 4090).